isabella232/data-workbench.en-1/help/home/c-get-started/c-attribution-profiles/c-attrib-algorithmic/c-attrib-algorithmic.md

 >[!NOTE]
 >
 >To run **Best Fit Attribution** in Data Workbench, you need to update your server certificate ( [!DNL .pem file]) to support Adobe Analytics Premium.
 You also need to add **Premium** to your custom [!DNL Profile.cfg] for the client and receive new certificates from Adobe ClientCare for Server and Report Server.
-See [upgrade instructions](../../../../home/c-release-notes-insight/c-6-3/c-6-3.md#section-8704a9ac358246cd81233dd0982d534f) for Data Workbench 6.3.

 ## Basic Setup {#section-db597eaee462412ea7280d1426366c61}